GeorgeBerdovskiy/error-correcting-codes/public/pages/Definitions.md

 > Note that the Hamming distance satisfies the distance axioms!

 Clearly, it's impossible for a linear code to reliably detect _and_ fix every single error that occurs.
-There's a limit, as we've already seen from the three simple examples on the last page.
+There's a limit, as we've already seen from the two simple examples on the last page.
 And as it turns out, we can mathematically define this limit.

 {% latexx type="fullwidth" %}
 $\textrm{The } \textbf{minimum distance } \textrm{$d(C)$ of $C$ (an $(n, m)$ code) is the smallest Hamming} \\\ \textrm{distance between distinct code words of $C$.}$